This blog is not about our travels but rather about the disaster with our old boat and how we dealt with it. It is a story about boat restoration.

 We bought a dehumidifier to thoroughly dry out the boat so we could then open drawers and cabinets without causing damage.
 Second thing was to salvage the tools, derust and oil them so they could be used again.
 Liza concentrated on the woodwork and Frits did all Electrical and Mechanical restoration works.

-Click on the arrows below to get an impression of the mess.
+Click on the thumbnails below to get an impression of the mess.

 The boat has two epoxy dieseltanks under the floor boards.
 The main tank has an aluminum plate with nozzles for the hoses and a Stainless dip-stick.
 The aluminum acted as anode for the stainless when under water.
 The Alu around the welds had dissolved and had sprung a leak, resulting in water getting in the tank and diesel getting out, hence the oil film on top of the water when we first opened the boat.
 The second tank and the diesel within were OK and could be salvaged.